gemseo/gemseo/docs/mdo/mda.md

 There are two main categories of MDA objects in GEMSEO:

-- The ones implementing a non-linear solver (inheriting from [BaseMDASolver][gemseo.mda.base_mda_solver.BaseMDASolver],
+- The ones implementing a non-linear solver (inheriting from [BaseMDASolver][gemseo.mda.base_solver.BaseMDASolver],
 - The composed MDA, that creates and/or uses inner MDA solvers (more information below).

 The following subsections present an overview of these two kinds of available MDAs.